au-ts/libmicrokitco/README.md

 ![Performance chart](./docs/odroidc4_perf.png)
 ![Performance chart](./docs/hifive_perf.png)

-We observe that usage of this library to perform synchronous I/O in Microkit incur a ~500 cycles penalty on AArch64 compared to using the native asynchronous Microkit APIs and ~220 cycles compared to using bare coroutine primitives to achieve blocking I/O.
+We observe that usage of this library to perform synchronous I/O over an asynchronous interface in Microkit incur a ~400 cycles penalty on AArch64 compared to using the native asynchronous Microkit APIs and ~150 cycles compared to using bare coroutine primitives to achieve blocking I/O.

 This is the cost of emulating synchronous I/O with coroutines and managing the state of said coroutines (which coroutines are blocking on what channel).